 Local Liposuction, Tumescent Liposuction & Awake Liposuction

-All of these are different terms for the same thing.
-In this scenario we give oral medication, typically valium and Percocet 30 minutes before the procedure in order to make the patient feel very relaxed and to block pain from occurring.
-We then go into the accredited operating room and gently place the special numbing solution under the skin into the areas.
-The patient is monitored by the anesthesia machine but at no is their any type of breathing tube
+Local, tumescent and awake liposuction are all different terms for the same approach.
+In this approach, oral medication is provided, typically (Valium and Percocet) 30 minutes before a liposuction procedure to relax the patient and block pain from occurring.
+Once oral medication is administered, patients enter our accredited operating room and a special numbing solution is applied under the skin and into the target liposuction areas.
+The patient is monitored by an anesthesia machine and there is no type of breathing tube required.

 - Patients who are having a few areas being done (2-3 areas)

 - Patients who are looking for the fastest recovery possible

 - None of the risks associated with general anesthesia

 - Faster recovery

 - Local anesthesia minimizes the number of areas that can be treated since the amount of numbing medication allowed is weight based.
 If patients want liposuction in multiple areas, they will not have enough numbing medication.
 In this scenario, patients will need multiple local procedures or change to a deeper type of sedation.